d-i-s/writing-externals-in-pd/README.md

 Before EMUFest 2016, you *must* compile it.
 You need:

 1) Pd.
-Please downaload the lastest Vanilla version (0.47.1) from here: http://msp.ucsd.edu/software.html .
+Please download the lastest Vanilla version (0.47.1) from here: http://msp.ucsd.edu/software.html .
 We will use Vanilla; *no Pd Extended*.

 2) a text editor (Emacs, Textedit, vim, gedit, notepad, ...: https://en.wikipedia.org/wiki/List_of_text_editors )